jclark/satpulse/FEATURES.md

    - loss of carrier (listen to netlink events)
    - losing pulses when reading from PHC
 - for i210 deal with timestamping both edges (we can use UBX to get the length of the time pulse)

+ADJ_SETOFFSET does not work precisely (just does a read and a write).
+We can measure the delay and then use this to get things adjusted quicker.

 ### Deal with GPS flakiness